Monitoring Proxy Health with the System Usage Dashboard

 The default setting for

 pushFlushMaxPointsis 40,000.
-If you are running the proxy on a 4 core machine, the maximum points the proxy can send is 160k per second.
+If you are running the proxy on a 4 core machine, the maximum number of points the proxy can send is 160k per second.

-~proxy.points.*.blocked- counter of the points being blocked at the proxy.
-We can look at this as a per second rate.
-If it is above 0 you can look at the charts in the Proxy Troubleshooting section of this dashboard to determine if the metrics contain invalid characters, bad timestamps, or are failing configureable regular expressions.
-We recommend that you look in
+~proxy.points.*.blocked- Counter of the points being blocked at the proxy, as a per-second rate.
+If this rate is above 0, you can look at the charts in the Proxy Troubleshooting section of this dashboard to determine if the metrics contain invalid characters or bad timestamps, or if they are failing configurable regular expressions.
+A small sample of blocked points – up to

 ~proxy metrics describe behavior at the Wavefront proxy:

 ~proxy.buffer.fill-rate- Rate at which the proxy buffer is filling up in bytes/min.

 ~proxy.points.*.received- Rate at which points are being received at the proxy.